MF

 What to Expect

-• Map each script line directly to its corresponding visual frame
+Map each script line to its visual frame (view Step 4)

-• Export the complete storyboard as a PDF or downloadable images
+Export as PDF or downloadable images (see exported output)

-• Character consistency is not guaranteed across all tools — some rely entirely on prompt engineering
+Character consistency is not guaranteed across all tools (view tool breakdown below)

 What We Tested